confluentinc/tutorials/top-N/flinksql/README.md

 # Get top (or bottom) 'N' events with Flink SQL

-Suppose you some service or product, and you want to see the top uses from an eventstream.
-For example, consider work for a video streaming service like NetFlix or Hulu.
-You want to see the top five movies by max number of views in realtime.
+Suppose you some service or product, and you want to see the top uses from an event stream.
+For example, consider working as an analyst for a video streaming service like Netflix or Hulu.
+You want to see the top three movies by max number of views in real time.
 To do this ranking, you can use a [Top-N query](https://nightlies.apache.org/flink/flink-docs-release-1.19/docs/dev/table/sql/queries/topn/).

 ## Setup